Alvin Kamara: 2019 season

-During the season-opener against the Houston Texans on Monday Night Football, Kamara had 169 scrimmage yards in the Saints' 30–28 victory.
-Two weeks later against the Seattle Seahawks, Kamara had 161 scrimmage yards, a rushing touchdown, and a receiving touchdown in the 33–27 win.
-During Week 5 against the Tampa Bay Buccaneers, Kamara had 16 carries for 62 rushing yards and caught six passes for 42 receiving yards in the 31–24 win.
-During Weeks 6 and 7, Kamara began battling injuries to his ankle and knee, causing him to miss two games in Weeks 7 and 8, but he returned in Week 10 following a Week 9 bye.
-In Week 16 against the Tennessee Titans, Kamara rushed 11 times for 80 yards and two rushing touchdowns and caught six passes for 30 receiving yards during the 38–28 win.
-In the following week's game against the Carolina Panthers, Kamara rushed for two touchdowns during the 42–10 win in Week 17.
-Overall, Kamara finished with 797 rushing yards and five rushing touchdowns to go along with 81 receptions for 533 receiving yards and one receiving touchdown.
+During the season-opener against the Houston Texans on Monday Night Football, Kamara had 169 scrimmage yards in the narrow 30–28 victory.
+Two weeks later against the Seattle Seahawks, Kamara had 161 scrimmage yards, a rushing touchdown, and a receiving touchdown in the 33–27 road victory.

+During Week 5 against the Buccaneers, Kamara had 16 carries for 62 yards and caught six passes for 42 yards in the 31–24 victory.
+He missed two games in Weeks 7 and 8 after battling ankle and knee injuries, but returned in Week 10 following a Week 9 bye.
+During Week 16 against the Tennessee Titans, Kamara rushed 11 times for 80 yards and two touchdowns and caught six passes for 30 yards in the 38–28 road victory.
+In the regular season finale against the Panthers, he rushed for two touchdowns during the 42–10 road victory.

+Kamara finished the 2019 season with 171 carries for 797 yards and five touchdowns to go along with 81 receptions for 533 yards and a touchdown in 14 games and nine starts.
 He made his third Pro Bowl in as many professional seasons.
-In the NFC Wild Card Round against the Minnesota Vikings, Kamara had seven carries for 21 rushing yards and a rushing touchdown and caught eight passes for 34 receiving yards during the 26–20 overtime loss.
+In the Wild Card Round against the Vikings, Kamara had seven carries for 21 yards and a touchdown and caught eight passes for 34 yards during the 26–20 overtime loss.
 He was ranked 42nd by his fellow players on the NFL Top 100 Players of 2020.